remeh/upd/README.md

 -keep=false: Whether or not we must keep the filename -key="": A shared secret key to identify the client.
 -ttl="": TTL after which the file expires, ex: 30m.
-Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h" -url="http://localhost:9000/upd": The server to contact.
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h" -url="http://localhost:9000/upd": The upd server to contact.
 ```